alpoztarhan/configs/README.md

 # configs
-configs and scripts i use
+configs and scripts for Alp Öztarhan